kumarvna/terraform-azurerm-mssql-db/README.md

 ### `threat_detection_policy` - SQL Database Advanced Threat Protection

 Advanced Threat Protection for single and pooled databases detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.
-Advanced Threat Protection can identify Potential SQL injection, Access from unusual location or data center, Access from the unfamiliar principal or potentially harmful application, and Brute force SQL credentials - see more details in Advanced Threat Protection alerts.
+Advanced Threat Protection can identify Potential SQL injection, Access from an unusual location or data center, Access from the unfamiliar principal or potentially harmful application, and Brute force SQL credentials - see more details in Advanced Threat Protection alerts.

 By default, this feature not enabled on this module.
 To enable the threat detection policy for the database, set the argument `enable_threat_detection_policy = true`.